-8.8.2.1.
-In order to satisfy the 40%/15 rule, a contestant must comply with the following:

-1.)
-If the contestant's principal place of residence is within her designated circuit, said contestant must compete in either 40% of the rodeos within that circuit (based on the total number of rodeos during the previous rodeo year which held the particular event for which the contestant seeks to become a CR contestant) or 15 rodeos with that event within the circuit, whichever is less or;
+- 8.8.2.1.
+In order to satisfy the 40%/15 rule, a contestant must comply with the following: - 1.)
+If the contestant's principal place of residence is within her designated circuit, said contestant must compete in either 40% of the rodeos within that circuit (based on the total number of rodeos during the previous rodeo year which held the particular event for which the contestant seeks to become a CR contestant) or 15 rodeos with that event within the circuit, whichever is less or: - 2.)

-2.)
 If the contestant's principal place of residence is not within her designated circuit, said contestant must compete in either 40% of the rodeos within the circuit (based on the total number of rodeos during the previous year which held the particular event for which the contestant seeks to become a CR contestant) or 15 rodeos with that event within the circuit, whichever is greater (provided that, if there are less that 15 rodeos with a particular event in a circuit during a rodeo year a nonresident must satisfy this rule if she competes in 100% of the rodeos with that particular event in the circuit during that rodeo year).
 At a Director's discretion it may go up to 60%.

-8.8.2.2.
-The number of rodeos entered on a permit will count for the total number of rodeos entered, should the permit member buy her card in that year.
+- 8.8.2.2.
+The number of rodeos entered on a permit will count for the total number of rodeos entered, should the permit member buy her card in that year. - 8.8.2.3.
+For multiple go-round rodeos, if the contestant competes in at least one go-round, the rodeo will be included in her rodeo count.